bheimbu/annoSnake/docs/source/index.rst

    ╚═╝  ╚═╝ ╚═╝  ╚═══╝ ╚═╝  ╚═══╝  ╚═════╝  ╚══════╝ ╚═╝  ╚═══╝ ╚═╝  ╚═╝ ╚═╝  ╚═╝ ╚══════╝

-Welcome to annoSnake: A Snakemake workflow for structural and functional annotation of metagenomes and metagenome-assembled genomes.
+Welcome to **annoSnake**: A Snakemake workflow for structural and functional annotation of metagenomes and metagenome-assembled genomes.

 Content